bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 ## So what do I do, just not test my database layer?

 Nope, I think you absolutely *should* test your database layer, I just don't think you should be using *mocks*.
 Where possible, I think it makes a ton of sense to write automated integration tests for your database logic.
-The way that you implement the tests will probably depend quite a bit on your tech stack, but let me give you an example of something I'd be happy to see.
+The way that you implement the tests will probably depend on your tech stack, but let me give you an example of something I'd be happy to see.

 You could write a test script that spins up a *very real* instance of your database within a Docker container and executes *your exact queries that will be used in production* in a series of tests.
 Maybe it: